Reference Architecture for Citrix Virtual Apps and Desktops on AWS

 Over the last 15 years, technological advancements across many different fields have given rise to hyper scale public clouds, sophisticated cloud services, microservice architectures, DevOPS/Agile delivery frameworks, subscription licensing models, and ‘evergreen’ software and systems.
 These advancements have revolutionized the way technology is acquired, adopted, delivered, and maintained across almost every industry in the world.

 Today, many of the components or layers that comprise a Citrix virtualization system are available “as a Service.”
 In contrast to the Customer Managed adoption model (where customers buy technology as a corporate asset and build/maintain systems themselves), customers “subscribe” to various services, and the service provider takes on the responsibility for delivering and managing these services.
-These services are often consumed over public networks (that is, the Internet) leading some to call this a “Cloud Service” or “Web Service” adoption model.
+These services are often consumed over public networks (that is, the Internet) leading some to call this “Cloud Service” or “Web Service” adoption model.
 In this paper we’re going to refer to this type of adoption model as “Cloud Managed Services,” or simply the “Cloud Service” model.

 Citrix offers many of its traditional products ‘as a Service’, using its platform partners’ latest technological advancements to simplify and streamline adoption, accelerate the pace of innovation, improve quality, and deliver more incremental value to their customers over time.
 Citrix calls this service delivery platform “Citrix Cloud,” and it represents the current and future state of the art from Citrix.